doublejlee/MokeSell-API/README.md

-# MokeSell-API
+🚀 MokeSell - Race to Sell | Final Submission
+A dynamic sales competition platform where users compete in real-time to boost their sales and rank higher on the leaderboard before the flash sale countdown runs out!

-MokeSell - Race to Sell
+🔗 GitHub Repository: MokeSell - Race to Sell
-Final Submission - Frontend & Backend Implementation

- Project Overview
+📌 Project Overview
-MokeSell is an interactive sales competition platform where users:
+MokeSell is an interactive e-commerce sales competition platform that allows users to:

-✅ Sign up and log in to their accounts
+✅ Sign up and log in securely
-✅ Add and browse product listings
+✅ Add and browse product listings in real-time
-✅ Compete in a leaderboard based on sales performance ✅ Race against a flash sale countdown timer
+✅ Compete on a leaderboard based on sales performance ✅ Race against a flash sale countdown timer before time runs out!

-The platform uses MongoDB, Express.js, Node.js, and JavaScript (frontend + backend) for a fully functional web experience.
+🚀 The platform is built using MongoDB, Express.js, Node.js, and JavaScript (frontend + backend) for a fully interactive user experience.

-*Features & Functionality
+📌 Features & Functionality
-User Authentication
+🔑 User Authentication
-Signup (/auth/signup) → Users register with a username & password Login (/auth/login) → JWT authentication for secure user sessions Token-based authentication → Protects sensitive endpoints 🛒 Product Listings
+Signup (/auth/signup) → Register with a username & password
+Login (/auth/login) → JWT authentication for secure user sessions Token-based authentication → Protects sensitive endpoints 🛒 Product Listings
 View all listings (/listings)
-Create new listings (/listings - Auth required) Listings include product name, price & seller info
+Create new listings (/listings - Auth required) Listings include product name, price & seller information 🏆 Real-Time Leaderboard
-🏆 Leaderboard (Live Rankings)
-Leaderboard ranks users based on sales (/leaderboard) Real-time updates when a user makes a sale
+Ranks users based on sales (/leaderboard)
+Live updates when a user makes a sale
-Leaderboard resets at the end of each flash sale
+Resets at the end of each flash sale
 ⏳ Flash Sale Countdown
 Timer syncs with the backend (/timer)
 Real-time updates every second
-Sales competition ends when timer hits zero
+Competition ends when timer hits zero
 📡 API Integration
-Fully RESTful API using Express.js & MongoDB
+RESTful API using Express.js & MongoDB
-Frontend interacts with backend using fetch() requests 📌 Technologies Used
+Frontend interacts with backend using Fetch API
+Secure API calls with authentication middleware
+📌 Technologies Used
 Technology	Purpose
-MongoDB	Database for storing users, listings, leaderboard Express.js	Backend framework for handling API requests Node.js	Server-side runtime environment
+MongoDB	Stores users, product listings, and leaderboard rankings Express.js	Backend framework for handling API requests Node.js	Server-side runtime environment
 JWT (jsonwebtoken)	Secure user authentication